 Why are children picky?
 This question comes up over and over again.
 As parents, we want to understand our children’s problems; we have a fundamental need for an explanation.

 The answer to this question is that there isn’t a simple answer.
-The newspapers sometimes talk about ‘bad parenting’ being to blame; some researchers point to evolutionary reasons for children hitting a picky phase; in my book War and Peas, I talk about how rejecting foods can coincide with many of the normal aspects of child development like boundary testing and looking for autonomy.
+The newspapers sometimes talk about ‘bad parenting’ being to blame; some researchers point to evolutionary reasons for children hitting a picky phase; equally, rejecting foods can coincide with many of the normal aspects of child development like boundary testing and looking for autonomy.

 In this post, I’d like to talk about a cause of picky eating that doesn’t get mentioned much; temperament.
 Some children can be picky because… they are just kind of wired to be sensitive or cautious.